Educate yourself on the harsh reality of overfishing.

 Check out Environmental Defense's eco-fish guide to learn how to choose the most sustainably caught types of fish at the market.

 This article originally appeared in Plenty in February 2008.
-The story was added to MNN.com in August 2009.
+The story was added to MNN.com.